 To track the total sizes of the cell populations as they evolve over time, snapshots such as that shown in Fig. 7A are enumerated for each cell type.
-Fig. 7B shows the temporal dynamics of each of the cell populations over the entire time frame of the simulation and indicates the following course of events for T-cell dynamics over the simulated infection.
-With the introduction of only six mature, antigen-bearing DCs on day 0 (into a system that is already in homeostasis), we see an increase in activated CD4+ T cells (aT4) and then a day or so later a similar increase in effector CD4+ T cells (eT4).
-Effector CD4+ T-cell numbers peak at approximately 6 days (approximately 140 h), 2 days after activated CD4+ T-cell numbers peak.
+Fig. 7B shows the temporal dynamics of each of the cell populations over the entire time frame of the simulation and indicates the following course of events for T cell dynamics over the simulated infection.
+With the introduction of only 6 mature, antigen-bearing DCs on day 0 (into a system that is already in homeostasis), we see an increase in activated CD4+ T cells (aT4) and then a day or so later a similar increase in effector CD4+ T cells (eT4).
+Effector CD4+ T cell numbers peak at ~6 days (~140 hours), 2 days after activated CD4+ T cell numbers peak.
 Both decline slowly after that.
-This is expected as immature DCs have a lifespan in the range of 1-9 days, MDCs have a lifespan of 3 days, and LDCs have a lifespan of 1.5 days.
-(In the model, LDCs are MDCs that have engaged a CD4+ T cell for a long period of time or after having engaged an effector CD4+ T cell).
-No additional MDCs were introduced in this simulation.
-CD8+ T-cell numbers follow a similar path, and in addition, memory cells are generated.
-Note that the levels of resting CD4+ and CD8+ T cells remain in homeostasis even during this infection scenario.
+This is expected as immature DCs have a lifespan in the range of 1-9 days, MDCs have a lifespan of 3 days, while licensed DCs have a lifespan of 1.5 days.
+(In the model licensed DCs are MDCs that have engaged a $CD4^+$ T cell for a long period of time or after having engaged an effector CD4+ T cell.)
+No additional mature DCs were introduced in this simulation. $CD8^+$ T cell numbers follow a similar path, and in addition memory cells are generated.
+Notice that the levels of resting CD4+ and CD8+ T cells remain in homeostasis even during this infection scenario.
 This result emerges from the model and represents a natural feedback regulation that occurs.
-Thus, while cells are being recruited to the other subclasses (i.e. through activation), new cells continue to enter into the LN to replace them, maintaining homeostatic resting T-cell numbers and supplying new T cells that can be recruited to an activated state.
+Thus while cells are being recruited to the other subclasses (i.e. through activation), new cells continue to enter into the LN to replace them, maintaining homeostatic resting T cell numbers and supplying new T cells that can be recruited to an activated state.